jd-coderepos/invasion-biology-IE/data/README.md

 ID: 521018861, DOI: 10.1002/2688-8319.12147, Title: Bringing back the Manchester Argus Coenonympha tullia ssp. davus (Fabricius, 1777): quantifying the habitat resource requirements to inform the successful reintroduction of a specialist peatland butterfly, Year: 2022
 Abstract is available.
 Token count: 217
 Full-text is available.
 Token count: 8305
-ID: 521018861, DOI: 10.1002/2688-8319.12147, Title: Bringing back the Manchester Argus Coenonympha tullia ssp. davus (Fabricius, 1777): quantifying the habitat resource requirements to inform the successful reintroduction of a specialist peatland butterfly, Year: 2022
-Abstract is available.
-Token count: 217
-Full-text is available.
-Token count: 8305
-ID: 521018861, DOI: 10.1002/2688-8319.12147, Title: Bringing back the Manchester Argus Coenonympha tullia ssp. davus (Fabricius, 1777): quantifying the habitat resource requirements to inform the successful reintroduction of a specialist peatland butterfly, Year: 2022
-Abstract is available.
-Token count: 217
-Full-text is available.
-Token count: 8305
-ID: 521018861, DOI: 10.1002/2688-8319.12147, Title: Bringing back the Manchester Argus Coenonympha tullia ssp. davus (Fabricius, 1777): quantifying the habitat resource requirements to inform the successful reintroduction of a specialist peatland butterfly, Year: 2022
-Abstract is available.
-Token count: 217
-Full-text is available.
-Token count: 8305
-ID: 521018861, DOI: 10.1002/2688-8319.12147, Title: Bringing back the Manchester Argus Coenonympha tullia ssp. davus (Fabricius, 1777): quantifying the habitat resource requirements to inform the successful reintroduction of a specialist peatland butterfly, Year: 2022
-Abstract is available.
-Token count: 217
-Full-text is available.
-Token count: 8305
-ID: 521018861, DOI: 10.1002/2688-8319.12147, Title: Bringing back the Manchester Argus Coenonympha tullia ssp. davus (Fabricius, 1777): quantifying the habitat resource requirements to inform the successful reintroduction of a specialist peatland butterfly, Year: 2022
-Abstract is available.
-Token count: 217
-Full-text is available.
-Token count: 8305
+...
 ```

 Here, the record was found in the ASK database, and both the abstract and full-text were available.
-However, there were multiple duplicate entries for this DOI.
+However, there were six duplicate entries for this DOI.

 #### Task: Query ASK for a List of DOIs